Author: Marina Adair

 Buy this book:

 Marina Adair is a #1 National bestselling author of romance novels and holds a Master of Fine arts in creative writing.
-Along with the Sugar, Georgia series, she is also the author the St. Helena Vineyard series, and her new Heroes of St Helena series.
+Along with the Destiny Bay series, she is also the author of the Sugar, Georgia series, the St. Helena Vineyard series, and her new Heroes of St. Helena series.
 She currently lives with her husband, daughter, and two neurotic cats in Northern California.

 As a writer, Marina is devoted to giving her readers contemporary romance where the towns are small, the personalities large, and the romance explosive.